-Looking to write an Opinion or Point of View piece for CBC Sask.?
+Looking to write an opinion or first person piece for CBC Saskatchewan?
 Here's how to pitch us

 Tell us why it matters and why you are the person to do it

-Do you have an opinion that could change how people think about an issue?
+Do you have an opinion that could change how people think about an issue affecting Saskatchewan?
 A personal story or experience that can educate or help others?

-CBC is looking for Saskatchewan people to write 500- to 700-word Opinion and Point-of-View pieces.
+CBC is looking for Saskatchewan people to write 500- to 700-word opinion and first person pieces.

 Anyone can pitch us by sending an email to email@example.com.
 Successful pitchers will be paid for their work.